liip-amboss/locale-man/README.md

 {{ $t('page.welcome.title') }}
 ```

 Done.
-The translations are automatically be added to `src/locales/<locale>.json`:
+The translations are automatically added to `src/locales/<locale>.json`:

 ```
 {